Allen Dickerson: Legal and military career

 Dickerson was an Associate with Kirkland & Ellis.
 He was also the Legal Director at the Institute for Free Speech, where he led a nationwide First Amendment litigation practice.
-He is currently a Captain in the Judge Advocate General's Corps in the United States Army Reserve.
+He is currently a Major in the Judge Advocate General's Corps in the United States Army Reserve.
 His writings have appeared in a range of publications, including the Harvard Business Law Review, Naval Law Review, Toledo Law Review, Campaigns & Elections, and USA Today.

-Appointment to the Federal Election Commission
+Federal Election Commission

 On June 26, 2020, President Donald Trump announced his intent to nominate Dickerson to serve as a Commissioner of the Federal Election Commission.
 On September 16, 2020, his nomination was sent to the Senate.
 President Trump nominated Dickerson to the seat vacated by Caroline C. Hunter, who announced her resignation, effective on July 3, 2020.
 On December 9, 2020, he was confirmed by the Senate by a vote of 49–47.
 He was sworn in on December 17, 2020, with his term as Commissioner expiring on April 30, 2025.
+He served as Vice Chair in 2021 and Chairman in 2022.
+He resigned upon the expiration of his term.